thundercore/developers-portal/docs/get-wallet.md

 ---

 ## Getting started
 To use the ThunderCore blockchain (and most other block chains) you'll need a wallet address.
 This address works similar to a credit card number.
-It serves as a place

 ## MetaMask